Mars Oxygen ISRU Experiment: Principle

 MOXIE acquires, compresses, and heats Martian atmospheric gases using a HEPA filter, scroll compressor, and heaters alongside insulation, then splits the carbon dioxide (CO_{2}) molecules into oxygen (O) and carbon monoxide (CO) using solid oxide electrolysis, where the O atoms combine to form gaseous oxygen (O_{2}).

 The conversion process requires a temperature of approximately 800 C. A solid oxide electrolysis cell works on the principle that, at elevated temperatures, certain ceramic oxides, such as yttria-stabilized zirconia (YSZ) and doped ceria, become oxide ion (O2–) conductors.
 A thin nonporous disk of YSZ (solid electrolyte) is sandwiched between two porous electrodes.
 CO_{2} diffuses through the porous electrode (cathode) and reaches the vicinity of the electrode-electrolyte boundary.
 Through a combination of thermal dissociation and electrocatalysis, an oxygen atom is liberated from the CO_{2} molecule and picks up two electrons from the cathode to become an oxide ion (O2–).
 Via oxygen ion vacancies in the crystal lattice of the electrolyte, the oxygen ion is transported to the electrolyte–anode interface due to the applied DC potential.
 At this interface, the oxygen ion transfers its charge to the anode, combines with another oxygen atom to form oxygen (O_{2}), and diffuses out of the anode.

-The net reaction is thus 2 CO_{2} $\longrightarrow$ 2 CO + O_{2}.
+The net reaction was thus 2 CO_{2} $\longrightarrow$ 2 CO + O_{2}.
 Inert gases such as nitrogen gas (N_{2}) and argon (Ar) are not separated from the feed, but returned to the atmosphere with the carbon monoxide (CO) and unused CO_{2}.